highfidelity/hifi-docs-grav-content/02.create-and-explore/02.explore-interface/docs.md

 In Welcome, you can talk to other users and the greeters, and explore the myriad possibilities of High Fidelity.

 To get started, you need to pull up your tablet.
-Check out all you need to know about the tablet and other tools in High Fidelity in the next page.
+Check out all you need to know about the tablet and other tools in High Fidelity on the next page.